snalvi/sFilters/README.md

 take over the world ...
 ONE SMS AT A TIME!!!!!!!

-Text 'MOM' for unbelievable amounts of fun
+Text 'MOM' for unbelievable amounts of fun to (647) 490-2221